sudarshan-bhosale-2002/sigma-demo/README.md

 # sigma-demo
-This is Demo for Get and Github class
+This is Demo for Get and Github class.